 An investment in the Notes involves risk.
 Investors in the Notes assume the risk that the Issuer might become insolvent or otherwise be unable to make all payments due in respect of the Notes.
 There is a wide range of factors that individually or together might result in the Issuer becoming unable to make all payments due in respect of the Notes.
-It is not possible to identify all such factors or to determine which factors are most likely to occur as the Issuer might not be aware of all relevant factors and certain factors that it currently deems not to be material might become material as a result of the occurrence of future events of which the Issuer does not have knowledge as of the date of this Base Prospectus.
+It is not possible to identify all such factors or (other than the most material within each category of risks) to rank their materiality as the Issuer might not be aware of all relevant factors and certain factors that it currently deems not to be material might become material as a result of the occurrence of future events of which the Issuer does not have knowledge as of the date of this Base Prospectus.
 The Issuer has identified in this Base Prospectus a number of factors that might materially adversely affect its ability to make payments due under the Notes.

-In addition, factors that are material for the purpose of assessing the market risks associated with the Notes are also described below.
+In addition, factors identified by the Issuer that are material for the purpose of assessing the market risks associated with the Notes are also described below.

 Prospective investors in the Notes should also read the detailed information set out elsewhere in (or incorporated by reference into) this Base Prospectus and reach their own views prior to making any investment decision relating to the Notes; however, the Issuer does not represent that the risks set out herein are exhaustive or that other risks might not arise in the future.
-Prospective investors in the Notes should consult with an appropriate professional adviser to make their own legal, tax, accounting and financial evaluation of the merits and risks of investing in the Notes.
+Prospective investors in the Notes should consult with appropriate professional advisers to make their own legal, tax, accounting and financial evaluation of the merits and risks of investing in the Notes.